vjay98/Exit-Surveys/README.md

-# Clean and Analyze Employee Exit Surveys
+# Analyze Employee Exit Surveys
-Data Cleaning Project

 The goal of this project is to clean and analyze the data to know the resignation reasons.